The Goat Life: Plot

-Enduring harsh conditions and isolation, Najeeb witnesses the demise of a fellow goatherd, realising the peril of his own situation.
-After years of suffering, he is reunited with Hakim, who introduces him to Ibrahim Khadiri, a Somalian goatherd with knowledge of escape routes.
+Enduring harsh conditions and isolation, Najeeb witnesses the demise of a fellow goat herder, realising the peril of his own situation.
+After years of suffering, he is reunited with Hakim, who introduces him to Ibrahim Khadiri, a Somalian goatherder with knowledge of multiple escape routes.
 They seize an opportunity during Khafeel's daughter's wedding, fleeing into the desert.

 Their journey turns perilous as they struggle to find sustenance and direction, resulting in Hakim's death and Najeeb's near demise.
 Eventually, Khadiri also disappears.
 Alone in the desert, Najeeb eventually reaches civilisation with the help of a passing Arab, and finds a local Malayali restaurant owned by Kunjikka, who nurses him back to health.

 However, Najeeb's troubles are far from over.
 He faces imprisonment due to his own documentation issues and he meets the Khafeel, who leaves him as he is not his official sponsor and cannot take him back.
 Despite this setback, Najeeb eventually returns home.